E.C.G.

 Why is it done?

 E.C.G.'s are performed for many reasons.
-Listed below are four of the most
+Listed below are four of the most common reasons for recording an E.C.G.

 To aid diagnosis of pain.